Tobiaswec/budibase-azure/README.md

 ## Create Budibase Custom Image
 Setting up your custom image with a modified internal proxy port (Nginx) is a straightforward process when working with the [Dockerfile](Dockerfile).
+In this Dockerfile, we use `sed` to change the default port from 80 to 10000.
 ```Dockerfile
 FROM budibase/budibase-aas:latest